-The Orchestra of Scottish Opera plays at all Scottish Opera performances in Scotland including Glasgow’s Theatre Royal, Edinburgh’s Festival Theatre, Inverness’s Eden Court and Aberdeen’s His Majesty’s Theatre.
-The Orchestra also travels further afield to England, Northern Ireland, the Republic of Ireland, Europe and beyond.
+The Orchestra of Scottish Opera plays in the Company's productions across Scotland, including performances at Glasgow Theatre Royal, Edinburgh Festival Theatre, Eden Court in Inverness and Aberdeen’s His Majesty’s Theatre, and in touring performances in England, Northern Ireland, Europe and beyond.

-In addition to its work with Scottish Opera, the Orchestra is in increasing demand for concerts, working regularly with the City of Glasgow Chorus, Celtic Connections and Dundee Choral Society, as well as with choral unions and societies around the country.
+The Orchestra works with the City of Glasgow Chorus, Celtic Connections and Dundee Choral Society, as well as with choral unions and societies around the country.

-The Orchestra celebrated its 30th birthday in 2010, having been formed by Scottish Opera’s founder and first Music Director, Sir Alexander Gibson.
-The conductors John Mauceri, Sir Richard Armstrong, Francesco Corti and Stuart Stratford have followed in Sir Alex’s footsteps.
-Read more about our Music Directors.
+The Orchestra was formed in 1980 by Scottish Opera’s founder and first Music Director, Sir Alexander Gibson.
+The conductors John Mauceri, Sir Richard Armstrong, Francesco Corti and Stuart Stratford have since followed in Sir Alex’s footsteps.

-Many of the more than 50 players in the Orchestra have musical lives away from Scottish Opera, either engaged as Visiting Tutors to the Royal Conservatoire of Scotland in Glasgow – ensuring that their skills and experience are passed on to the orchestral players of tomorrow – playing in chamber ensembles, or as soloists or section principals with orchestras throughout the UK.
+Many of the more than 50 players in the Orchestra are Visiting Tutors to the Royal Conservatoire of Scotland in Glasgow – ensuring that their skills and experience are passed on to the orchestral players of tomorrow.
+They also play in chamber ensembles or as soloists or section principals with orchestras throughout the UK.